nystudio107/craft-seomatic/README.md

 The fields in the Control Panel Global SEO settings are parsed as Twig object templates, so in addition to plain old text, you can also put single and double bracket Twig expressions.

+SEOmatic fields are also parsed for aliases, and in Craft 3.1, for [environment variables](https://docs.craftcms.com/v3/config/environments.html#control-panel-settings) as well.

 This is entirely optional; in typical usage the controls you have in the Control Panel for pulling from other fields will be all you need.
 But the ability is there if you need it.

 For example, the following will output the contents of the **companyInfo** field from the **siteInfo** Global: